 The Gaelic Athletic Association of Chicago is steeped in history and tradition.
 Established over 125 years ago, Chicago GAA is a staple of the Irish community of the Greater Chicagoland area.
 With Chicago Gaelic Park as the epicenter of the Irish cultural activities in Chicago, the GAA clubs of Chicagoland have a permanent home in which to play Hurling, Gaelic Football and Camogie, and continue the traditions passed down through generations.

-6119 147th St
+6119 147th St, Oak Forest

 Chicago Gaelic Park offers a vibrant cultural hub for weddings, banquets, and Irish traditions, featuring live music, community events, and a welcoming atmosphere.